-JEE Advanced 2020 Results @ jeeadv.ac.in.
-IIT Delhi would announce the results of JEE advanced 2020 on October 05.
-The Optical Response Sheet (ORS) and answer keys will be released on 05-10-2020.
+JEE Advanced Result 2021 will be released at jeeadv.ac.in by IIT Kharagpoor after completion of CBT Exam.
+The Optical Response Sheet (ORS) and answer keys will be released its web portal.
 The students have cleared the JEE Main to be eligible to contest for IITs and NITs in the country.

 |Title||JEE Advanced 2020 Results|